chethan2kumar/SplunkArchitect/Using Git & GitHub.md

 In the "Title" field, add a descriptive label for the new key.
 For example, if you're using a personal Mac, you might call this key "Personal MacBook Air".
 The key fieldPaste your key into the "Key" field.
 The Add key buttonClick Add SSH key.
+Sudo mode dialog

-Sudo mode dialogIf prompted, confirm your GitHub password.
+If prompted, confirm your GitHub password.

 $ git clone git@github.disney.com:BAXTJ018/SplunkOnAWS.git